zinic/crawl/core.md

 Any character that has been grabbed may be grappled.
 Grappling a target character requires an opposed strength check between the attacker and the target.
 If the attacker wins this check, the target is considered grappled.

 To escape a grapple a target must make an opposed strength check against the character they are grappled by.
-If successful, the target regains their move action and is considered free.
+If successful, the target regains their turn and is considered free.
 The target is released in the same map cell and is considered squeezing with the character that was grappling them.

 A grapple is a standard attack that costs 1 action point.